Beephid/ttrpg/docs/dnd/dnd-intro.md

 - **Wisdom (WIS):** Represents intuition, perception, and insight.
 - **Charisma (CHA):** Reflects personality, presence, and social abilities.

 The scores range from 1 to 20, with 10 being the average for a typical human.
 During character creation, you will roll dice or use a point-buy system to determine these scores.
-Different races and classes might provide bonuses or penalties to specific ability scores, which can influence your character's playstyle and effectiveness.
+Different species and classes might provide bonuses or penalties to specific ability scores, which can influence your character's playstyle and effectiveness.

 **3. Skills:**
 Skills are abilities or proficiencies that reflect your character's training, knowledge, and experience in certain areas.
 Each skill is associated with one of the six ability scores.
 For example: